wuzixiao/ARTS/Shares/Learning-Fp-with-F#.md

 It made me think why Fp is so attractive to him and many other developers?

->  The functionIt is immultable.
+>  * Function is immultable.
-> * The codeIt is a proved programme.
+> * Code is a proved programme.
 Only need to write a few extreme test cases.
-> *
+> * Type is F# makes more sense, like Null, bo
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMDQ1ODM0MTIsMTQ5ODc4ODQzMiwtMT
+eyJoaXN0b3J5IjpbMTUzODQzNzk4MiwtMTMwNDU4MzQxMiwxND
-c5NDY4NjI2MywxNjg4MDk5NTgxLC0yMDY3Mjg5MzgzLDEwNjg5
+k4Nzg4NDMyLC0xNzk0Njg2MjYzLDE2ODgwOTk1ODEsLTIwNjcy
-MDY4MDUsLTE2NTIxODk2NTBdfQ==
+ODkzODMsMTA2ODkwNjgwNSwtMTY1MjE4OTY1MF19
 -->